maidsafe/rfcs/proposed/0016-launcher-data_types-api/0016-launcher-data-types-api.md

 ```

 # Drawbacks
-If there is a big file/data has to be saved from the application (Say 5gb).
+If a big file/data has to be saved from the application (Say 5gb).
 Then
-the entire content of the data cannot be written through the API at one go because
+writing the entire content of the data through the API at one go would choke up the resources.
-this would choke up the resources.
-As a workaround the user can invoke the update api in smaller chunks, but this approach will increase the number of `GET` calls to the network.
+As a workaround the update API can be invoked in smaller chunks, but this approach will increase the number of `GET` calls to the network.

-# Unresolved questions

-How to transfer ownership of the StructuredData?